pushpad/pushpad-java/README.md

 }
 ```

+The notification title and body have a max length of 30 and 90 characters, respectively.

 If no user with that id has subscribed to push notifications, that id is simply ignored.

 The methods above return a JSONObject: `res.get("scheduled")` is the number of devices to which the notification will be sent.